Olympus E-330 versus Olympus E-300

 |Panasonic L10 (⇒ lft | rgt)||Four Thirds||10.0||3648||2736||no||21.3||10.8||429||55|

 |Panasonic L1 (⇒ lft | rgt)||Four Thirds||7.4||3136||2352||no||-||-||-||-|

 Apart from body and sensor, cameras can and do differ across a range of features.
 The E-330 and the E-300 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The adjacent table lists some of the other core features of the Olympus E-330 and Olympus E-300 along with similar information for a selection of comparators.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+The following table reports on some other key feature differences and similarities of the Olympus E-330, the Olympus E-300, and comparable cameras.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.